RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 * Make sure Folder Refresh will restore unavailable folders AND all the images under them
   * calls CheckUnavailableFolders DONE

+* Add copy path to Preview
+* Add external applications to Preview
 * Broken Keydown / auto-page in thumbnail - FIXED